coverahealth/dataspec/README.md

 All Specs can be created with optional tags, specified as a string in the first positional argument of any spec creation function.
 Tags are useful for providing useful names for specs in debugging and validation messages.

+## Patterns

+### Factories

+Often when validating documents such as a CSV or a JSON blob, you'll find yourself writing a series of similar specs again and again.
+In situations like these, it is recommended to create a factory function for generating specs consistently. `dataspec` uses this pattern for many of the common spec types described above.
+This encourages reuse of commonly used specs and should help enforce consistency across your domain.

+### Reuse

+Specs are designed to be immutable, so they may be reused in many different contexts.
+Often, the only the that changes between uses is the tag or conformer.
+Specs provide a convenient API for generating copies of themselves (not modifying the original) which update only the relevant attribute.
+Additionally, Specs can be combined in many useful ways to avoid having to redefine common validations repeatedly.

 ## License